Charging at home

 Placement of cables

-Vehicles should be parked as close to the property as possible.
-Where a vehicle cannot be parked immediately outside the property, the cable must be run in the road against the kerb.
+Vehicles should be parked as close to the property as possible, so that the cable can be placed flat across any public areas and at right angles to the direction that most people are walking in.
+Where a vehicle cannot be parked immediately outside the property, the cable must be run in the road against the kerb and a warning sign should be used.
 It is good practice to ensure that your cable is as visible as possible by choosing one in a contrasting colour to the road or adding coloured banding.
 The Highway Code (Rule 239) advises you should display a warning sign if you can.

 Cables should only be connected while the vehicle is charging and must be removed from public areas when not in use.